Wavelength (1983 film): Plot

+Cast

 Production

+Mike Gray wrote Wavelength in 1977 after his deal with Columbia Pictures to direct The China Syndrome fell through.
+Gray began developing the film at Warner Bros., but following the success of Close Encounters of the Third Kind Gray's script was dropped as it was deemed too similar.
+The film was kept going thanks to producer Maurice Rosenfield who secured $1.5 million to film Wavelength independently.
+The film was shot over the course of six weeks with a non union crew in Hollywood, San Pedro, and Death Valley, California.

 It was planned for the movie to be released before E.T. the Extra-Terrestrial, but implementation of the film's special effects delayed its release.
-A later 1984 film release called Starman was accused of plagiarising Wavelength.
+The 1984 film Starman was accused of plagiarism by reusing the spaceship scenes in the final scenes of both movies.

 Soundtrack

 Wavelength (1983) is the twentieth major release and third soundtrack album by the German band Tangerine Dream.
 It is the soundtrack for the film Wavelength starring Robert Carradine, Cherie Currie, and Keenan Wynn.

 Many of the tracks are remixes from other albums: